liang3588/MeshMAE/README.md

 ### Finetune note
-To finetune the model, you should create a folder 'checkpoints' in the main root, and put the the pre-trained model in it.
-And '--checkpoint' in the 'train_finetune.sh' refer to the root the pre-trained model.
+To finetune the model, please create a folder 'checkpoints' in the main root, and put the the pre-trained model in it.
+And '--checkpoint' in the 'train_finetune.sh' refers to the root the pre-trained model.

 For example, the root of pre-trained model should be: